traitecoevo/infinitylists/README.md

 type, number of vouchers, date of the most recent voucher, spatial coordinates, voucher location, and the voucher collector.
 Records are displayed both in a table and on a map, and are downloadable as a CSV.
-The app is currently using data downloaded from the ALA on 5 July 2024.
+The app is currently using data downloaded from the ALA on 22 October 2024.

 ## Which records are returned?